 Parvana Café in Hrazdan Canyon, Yerevan

-The trend changed in just a few years (we may even say it was developing as a parallel process), and particularity turned into a main principle regulating local social, political, and cultural processes.
-By the end of the 1960s, new models of “local modernities” had begun to appear.
-They were either large-scale representatives of supranational architecture—although it might sound contradictory, Armenian late modernistic architecture of the 1970s and 1980s was also considered in the Soviet Union as a certain national particularity— or examples of a new national style in architecture that had conceptualized and contextualized structures and forms of traditional architecture inside a modernistic modus operandi.
-The stratum of “extra-territory” architecture with its new urban structures and landscapes was soon overshadowed by the particularity of large-scale representational architecture that continued to develop “excessive” spaces that were to fulfill “other” functions but were already different from the “extra territories” of the 1960s.
+The trend changed in just a few years (or let’s even say it was developing as a parallel process) and particularity turned into a main principle regulating local social, political and cultural processes.
+By the end of the 60s new models of “local modernities” began to appear.
+They were either big scale representatives of supranational architecture (although it might sound contradictory Armenian late modernist architecture of the 70s and 80s had also been considered in the Soviet Union as a certain national particularity), or examples of a new national style in architecture that had conceptualized and contextualized structures and forms of traditional architecture inside a modernist modus oper andi.

 Construction of “Russia” cinema theater (early 1970s)